arora-riya/LookWithin/README.md

 # Look Within - A WebApp Based Holistic Platform for Your Mental WellBeing!
+Built this website for FrostHack'23 (Open Hackathon organized by Programming Club, IIT Mandi) in a team of two.

 ## Features of the web-app:
 - Sign-up with email or use your google account.